Innovation-Advisory-Links-Foundation/DigitalHandshake-Frontend/README.md

 **A blockchain-based solution for making digital handshakes guaranteeing transparency on identity, code and payments.**

-- Building a new concept of trust from platform to code through an EOSIO blockchain-based solution.
+- Building a new form of trust in the digital handshake process (from platform to code) through an EOSIO blockchain-based solution.
-- Democratic and decentralized dispute mechanism involving the selection of pseudo-random professionals reducing the cost-benefit ratio.
+- Fair and decentralized dispute resolution with a pseudo-random selection of jurors for reducing the cost-benefit ratio.
-- Decentralized escrow service designed to secure tokens payments and automatically redistribute amounts based on handshake status.
-- Accelerates the digitalization process for those who cannot sustain the costs by providing a unique and priceless digital identity.
+- Automatic token payments through a decentralized and bulletproof escrow service.

-You can learn more about the main challenges of building trust for digitally signed handshake agreements to the article on our [OverTheBlock Medium](https://medium.com/overtheblock/) page.
+You can learn more about the main challenges of building trust for digital handshakes on the article on our [OverTheBlock Medium](https://medium.com/overtheblock/) page.

 ## Table of Contents